jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 last_name = "Doe"
 print_greeting(first_name, last_name)
 Common Problems
-Problem: Incorrect string formatting.
+    - **Problem**: Incorrect string formatting.

-Solution: Ensure you use the correct string formatting method.
+        - **Solution**: Ensure you use the correct string formatting method.
 In Python, f-strings or str.format() can be used to insert variables into strings.
-Problem: Input is not handled correctly.
+    - **Problem**: Input is not handled correctly.

-Solution: Make sure that input strings are read and handled correctly before formatting them into the output.
+        - **Solution**: Make sure that input strings are read and handled correctly before formatting them into the output.
 Additional Notes
 Performance: This problem is straightforward and performs in constant time O(1), as it involves simple string operations.
-Use Cases: Useful for practicing basic string manipulation and formatting in Python.
+- **Use Cases**: Useful for practicing basic string manipulation and formatting in Python.
 ## Write a function
-Definition: The "Write a Function" problem involves implementing a function to determine if a given string is a valid identifier according to specific rules.
+**Definition**: The "Write a Function" problem involves implementing a function to determine if a given string is a valid identifier according to specific rules.
 This problem typically tests your understanding of string manipulation and validation in Python.

 Problem Statement
 You need to write a function to determine if a given string is a valid identifier.
 According to the problem's rules, the string should be: